EmmanuelArceo/-Smartphone-Hardware-to-Price-Value-Analysis-/README.md

 This project demonstrates how data analytics can be used to evaluate product value beyond simple price comparisons.

 By developing a custom Specs Score and Price-to-Specs Ratio, I identified which smartphone brands, models, and market segments deliver the strongest value while uncovering long-term trends in smartphone pricing and hardware development.

+---

+## Next Steps

+This analysis establishes a baseline for hardware-to-price value.
+The next phase of this research will explore **Regional Price Comparison**—analyzing how smartphone pricing, taxes, and availability vary across global markets for the same device models.